 Penn, William.
-"A Letter from William Penn, Proprietary and Governor of Pennsylvania in America, to the source of etext: History Matters. http://historymatters.gmu.edu/d/7440 Used by permission for non-commercial, educational purposes only.
+"A Letter from William Penn, Proprietary and Governor of Pennsylvania in America, to the Committee of the Free Society of Traders of that Province, residing in London."
+London, 1683.

+source of etext: History Matters. http://historymatters.gmu.edu/d/7440 Used by permission for non-commercial, educational purposes only.